- What to Consider When Selecting Chores

 - Specific Tasks Appropriate for Your Children’s Ages

-- Does my child prefer sedentary activities or is he generally more active?
+- prefer sedentary activities or is he generally more active?

 For example, for an active child who loves the outdoors, helping with lawn care might be appropriate.
 For a child who likes quiet activities and those involving small motor skills, more fitting chores might be folding laundry or emptying the dishwasher.

-- Does he prefer doing things alone or in the company of other people?
+- like doing things alone or in the company of other people?

-- Does he prefer having a routine and knowing what to expect?
+- prefer having a routine and knowing what to expect?
 Or do routines seem boring to him and does he prefer a more random schedule?

-- Does he like doing the same things repeatedly or prefer variety?
+- like doing the same things repeatedly or prefer variety?

-- Does he have any particular interests that would make certain chores more appealing than others?
+- have any particular interests that would make certain chores more appealing than others?

 For example, for an animal lover, caring for the family pet would be a natural fit.
 If interested in cooking and helping in the kitchen, then involvement with dinner chores might be a match.

-- Is he mature enough to do the task?
+- have the maturity to do the task?

 By considering these issues, you can improve the quality of the experience that your children have as they take on responsibilities for running the home.